punit-02/Bank-Loan-Analysis/README.md

 Open powerbi/dashboard.pbix file.
 Connect to MySQL server and refresh the dataset.
 ### 3️⃣ **Excel Data Cleaning**
-Open loan_data.csv in Excel and ensure data is formatted correctly.
+Open financial_loan.csv in Excel and ensure data is formatted correctly.

 ## 📜 License
 This project is open-source and licensed under the MIT License.